singh1114/blockchain-dev.xyz/_posts/2021-05-16-understanding-crypto-airdrop.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Day 927<br><br>Announcing WRX Airdrop program for users who bought SHIB at exceptionally high price &amp; did not sell.<br><br>WazirX is about trust &amp; we have decided to help our users.<br><br>We will AIRDROP WRX equivalent to your loss!<br><br>Details soon<br><br>Plz share &amp; RT <a href="https://twitter.com/hashtag/WazirXCares?src=hash&amp;ref_src=twsrc%5Etfw">#WazirXCares</a><a href="https://twitter.com/hashtag/IndiaWantsCrypto?src=hash&amp;ref_src=twsrc%5Etfw">#IndiaWantsCrypto</a></p>&mdash; Nischal (WazirX) ⚡️ (@NischalShetty) <a href="https://twitter.com/NischalShetty/status/1393809844637880321?ref_src=twsrc%5Etfw">May 16, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Airdrop is a great way of rewarding your users.
+Airdrop is a great way of rewarding your users for believing in your product.

 In this post, we are going to discuss what they are in much more detail.
 So, let's get started.